Microsoft Bing: Legal challenges

 On July 31, 2009, The Laptop Company, Inc. stated in a press release that it would challenge Bing's trademark application, alleging that Bing may cause confusion in the marketplace as Bing and their product BongoBing both do online product search.
 Software company TeraByte Unlimited, which has a product called BootIt Next Generation (abbreviated to BING), also contended the trademark application on similar grounds, as did a Missouri-based design company called Bing!
 Information Design.

 Microsoft contended that claims challenging its trademark were without merit because these companies filed for U.S. federal trademark applications only after Microsoft filed for the Bing trademark in March 2009.

-OpenAI language model

-On February 7, 2023, Microsoft announced a major overhaul to Bing including the addition of chatbot functionality marketed as "the new Bing".
-Microsoft described the new Bing as based on a large language model from OpenAI "that is more powerful than ChatGPT and customized specifically for search".
-In its terms of service, the product is called "Bing Conversational Experiences".
-In March 2023, Microsoft revealed that Bing Chat was powered by OpenAI's GPT-4.
-According to Microsoft, a million people joined its waitlist within a span of 48 hours.
-Upon signing up for the waitlist, users were offered an opportunity to skip partly ahead in the waitlist by either setting their PC to Microsoft defaults, or by downloading the Bing app, but this did not give users access to Bing chat faster.
+Growth (2009–2023)

+In October 2011, Microsoft stated that they were working on new back-end search infrastructure with the goal of delivering faster and slightly more relevant search results for users.
+Known as "Tiger", the new index-serving technology had been incorporated into Bing globally since August that year.

+In May 2012, Microsoft announced another redesign of its search engine that includes "Sidebar", a social feature that searches users' social networks for information relevant to the search query.